-Because search optimization is often language-specific, Episerver Find supports multiple languages and websites.
-Specifically, you can apply best bets or related queries to one or all websites and languages.
+Because search optimization is often language-specific, Optimizely Search & Navigation supports multiple languages and websites.

 The following examples illustrate search optimization with multiple websites and languages.

-You create a Fall Fashion page in the master language, in English (see image).
+You create a Fall Fashion page in the master languageThe language in which the first version of content is created., in English (see image).
 Now, you want to enable Danish and Swedish on the website, and translate the page into those languages.
 You also want to apply search optimization techniques to promote the translated content.
 It is assumed that you enabled Swedish and Danish in the website's index.

 - Translate the page into Swedish and Danish.

 - Because you enabled Swedish and Danish in the index, the Fall Fashion page appears in results when searching for tröjor and trøjer, the Swedish and Danish words for cardigans, even though the page contains the singular form cardigan (tröja and trøje).

 - Create a best bet for the Fall Fashion page to promote it when someone searches for cardigans or jeans.
 You do not have to create best bets for the Swedish and Danish versions — Optimizely Search & Navigation automatically displays the translated versions.
 If a best bet's content is not translated, Optimizely Search & Navigation displays the master language version as a fallback language.

 - Add jeans as a one-way synonym for trousers in English.
 If a site visitor searches for trousers, the Fall Fashion page appears at the top of search results.

 Because it is a one-way synonym, a search for jeans does not return pages containing trousers.